mikulleo/RestbusSim-Converter/README.md

 The application is written in Python.

+Edit 4/2014:
+Added the feature of the conversion from CAPL to C. The translation of CAPL's on message events is introduced.
+Events are handled by using SocketCAN and libev.

 ## Project files
 <b> Note: </b> the files will be renamed

+### Main Application

 - ` tkinterApp.py `